Child Welfare Scholars Program Eligibility & Application

 Vignette:

-Child Protective Services in an urban county received a report from an elementary school about a five-year old boy, Marcus.
+Child Protective Services in an urban county received a report from an elementary school about a five-year child.
 The teacher noticed marks on his legs.
-When she asked him what happened, he said that last night his mother hit him with a belt.
-A child welfare worker interviewed the child and learned that when Marcus did not return home from the neighborhood center in his public housing complex “by the time the streetlights came on,” his mom hit him with a belt.
+When she asked the child what happened, he said that last night their mother hit the child with a belt.
+A child welfare worker interviewed the child and learned that when the child did not return home from the neighborhood center in their public housing complex “by the time the streetlights came on,” their mom hit the child with a belt.

 Response: